-The system of government whereby all legislative, executive and judicial powers are divided between two levels.
+Pertaining to the system of government in which all legislative, executive and judicial powers are divided between two levels.
 In Australia, provision is made for a federal system of government by the Commonwealth of Australia Constitution Act 1900 (UK).
 Other examples of countries with a federal system of government are Canada and the USA.
 In comparison, the UK is an example of a unitary system of government, in which there is only one level.